nhlanhlaNB/Csv-to-database/README.md

 Change the details on index.js of your database to fit your database setup details

 # Tips
-First create the database on sql studio and then come to import the data from this csv using the script
+First create a Mysql database(munually) and then come to import the data from this csv using the script